Updated: Jun 26, 2021

 9. Focus on what you can control and own

 Begin to identify your response patterns and the level to which you internalize.
 Do you tend to take ownership of other people’s feelings/actions, adjust to avoid conflict, or constantly compromise your needs for the needs of others?
 In order to change such tendencies, you must first learn to establish healthy boundaries.
 This step serves as a reminder to acknowledge your feelings and needs that tend to be overshadowed by the intense desire to please and accommodate others.

 10. Maintain a healthy lifestyle: rest and restore

 Prioritize the basics; set yourself up for a good night’s sleep, drink plenty of water throughout the day, be mindful of what you eat, and move your body.
 A healthy body and mind create a strong foundation and the resiliency it takes to move forward in life.
 Currently, people are working longer hours at home than they did in the office.
 To avoid burnout, you must schedule ample time to relax, disconnect from work, and be present with friends or family.
 Resilience can only be sustained when you set healthy boundaries and make the time to rejuvenate.
 Don’t just go through the motions.
 Truly live life by being deliberate and present.

 “When we learn how to become resilient, we learn how to embrace the beautifully broad spectrum of the human experience.”

 ― Jaeda Dewalt

 Embrace the idea that you will not have always have all of the answers, know how to react, or work gracefully through an obstacle.
 These though are the times when extraordinary growth takes place and we have the opportunity to watch ourselves bounce back and recover.

-Resilence is something you earn through practice and consistency.
-It requires a healthy mindset, time for reflection, and the ability to be present with your feelings
+Resilience is something you earn through practice and consistency.
+It requires a healthy mindset, time for reflection, and the ability to be present with your feelings.

 Remain hungry and truly welcome the adversities and challenges that are sure to come your way!